Ganesha2282882/DOS/README.md

 chmod +x make
 ./make commands
 ```
-That will create tarball which has the commands in it.
+That will create a tarball which has the commands in it.

 Windows compiler experimental.